Alliant Energy plans to hold rates steady in Wisconsin

+The proposal delays the periodic rate review the company otherwise would have filed this month, while providing additional support and stability for customers during the ongoing COVID-19 health crisis.

-“While the pandemic continues to create uncertainty, we are doing all we can to keep supporting our customers and the communities we serve,” Alliant Energy President of Wisconsin David de Leon said in a news release.
+“While the pandemic continues to create uncertainty, we are doing all we can to keep supporting our customers and the communities we serve,” said David de Leon, President, Alliant Energy – Wisconsin.
 “Our filing today is a continuation of our ongoing efforts to maintain among the lowest rates in Wisconsin, while also safely delivering the services our customers depend on.
 Keeping rates steady is the sensible approach, and the right thing to do.”

+When the health crisis first started, Alliant Energy began taking steps to help customers by waiving late fees and suspending disconnects for non-payment – ensuring stability.

 To support communities with their economic development initiatives and to control customer costs in the long-term, Alliant Energy is also moving forward with its Clean Energy Blueprint.
 The Blueprint outlines the company’s approach to accelerate renewable energy for Wisconsin customers.

-“We’re taking care of today while continuing to look ahead and plan for tomorrow,” de Leon said.
+“We’re taking care of today while continuing to look ahead and plan for tomorrow,” added de Leon.
 “Cleaner energy, including solar, is becoming increasingly cost-effective and creates reliable and sustainable benefits for customers and communities for years to come.”

+The proposal, which is subject to review by the Commission, is available on the PSCW’s website in Docket 6680-UR-122.

+Alliant Energy’s proposal brings the Kossuth Wind and Western Wisconsin Gas Expansion projects into rate base; however, those costs will be offset with credits.
+The proposal also makes other accounting adjustments to hold rates steady.

 (0) comments